pierrick951/Weather-dashboard/README.md

 Deployed on Vercel.

 ## Features
-The dashboard allows you to display various data from the API such as sunrise/sunset times, humidity, "feels like" temperature, and min/max temperatures.
-It also provides hourly and 5-day forecasts.
+The dashboard allows you to display various data from the API such as :

+- sunrise/sunset
+- Times
+-  Humidity
+-  Feels like
+-  Temperature and min/max
+-  It also provides hourly and 5-day forecasts.

 ## Installation